Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-increase-accuracy/index.md

                    all       2017       4906      0.586      0.474      0.507       0.32
 ```

-You see that all the metrics are pretty much the same, in fact, it's a bit higher here and the FLOPs count shows 8.1 which is what we had with the original detect model.
+You can see that all the metrics are pretty much the same, in fact, it's a bit higher here and the FLOPs count shows 8.1 which is what we had with the original detect model.

 ## Conclusion